• Skip to primary navigation

 Watch their weight

-If your dog is in pain, they’ll become unwilling to go on walks or engage in regular physical activities.
+If your dog is in pain, it’ll become unwilling to go on walks or engage in regular physical activities.
 However, they don’t get adequate exercise; they’ll likely put on more weight, potentially becoming obese, and developing more pain.
 Make sure you talk to your vet and work out a less taxing exercise routine for your dog.

 Consider alternative therapies